4

 Central heating throughout

 Culture and castles can be found here, including a Hythe at Saltwood and Lympne.
 Saltwood was the ancestral home of Lord Deedes.
-Port Lympne the wildlife reserve sits beside Lympne castle.
-The reserve park is now dedicated to conservation of endangered species and visitors can take an Safari tour around a huge park and, enjoy experiencing wild animals up close.
-There are even experiences and a choice of cafes and restaurants on site to enjoy.
+Port Lympne the wildlife reserve sits beside Lympne Castle.
+The reserve park is now dedicated to the conservation of endangered species and visitors can take a Safari tour around a huge park and, enjoy experiencing wild animals up close.
+There are even experiences and a choice of cafés and restaurants on-site to enjoy.

-The views across to France are spectacular down at the pebble bay.
-Hythe is the Northern Terminus of the Romney, Hythe and Dymchurch Railway which runs through Romney marsh to the wild shingle peninsular that is Dungeness.
-This miniature railway was set up by Captain Howey and Count Zborowski in 1927 and runs steam trains seasonally and particularly lovely at Christmas time for all the family. f
+The views across to France are spectacular, down at the pebble bay.
+Hythe is the Northern Terminus of the Romney, Hythe and Dymchurch Railway, which runs through Romney Marsh to the wild shingle peninsular that is Dungeness.
+This miniature railway was set up by Captain Howey and Count Zborowski in 1927 and runs steam trains seasonally and is particularly lovely at Christmastime for all the family.

 Hythe is also the starting point of the Royal Military Canal which runs to Winchelsea and was built as a defence against Napoleonic invasion.
-It now provides a wonderful habitat for all sorts of wildlife including birds, frogs and with dappling light cascading among the tress, quite the place for a tomantic walk.
-The summer brings life to the canal with the hire of river boats for couples and small families to enjoy - you can also grab a cone on your way via the resident ice-cream van.
-Every other year, the town holds a Venetian Festival on the part of the canal that runs through the centre with amusing floats, music and fireworks making for an entertaining evening.
+It now provides a wonderful habitat for all sorts of wildlife including birds, and frogs and with dappling light cascading among the trees, quite the place for a romantic walk.
+The summer brings life to the canal with the hire of river boats for couples and small families to enjoy — you can also grab a cone on your way via the resident ice cream van.
+Every other year, the town holds a Venetian Festival on the part of the canal that runs through the centre with amusing floats, music, and fireworks making for an entertaining evening.